firesidefiction/firesidefiction.github.io/_posts/books/2018-11-29-rattlesnake-wind.md

 "Lilith Saintcrow has given us a story of growing up, finding love, and discovering magic for the first time ... this coming-of-age tale is as genuine as it is magical."

 —[Barnes & Noble Sci Fi & Fantasy Blog](https://www.barnesandnoble.com/blog/sci-fi-fantasy/this-weeks-new-sci-fi-fantasy-books-endless-snow-a-dimension-hopping-locked-box-and-magically-coming-of-age-in-wyoming/)

+### About the Author

+Lili Saintcrow was born in New Mexico (which probably explains everything, given the nuclear testing) and spent her childhood bouncing around the world as a military brat.
+She fell in love with writing in second grade and has done it obsessively ever since.
+She currently resides in the rainy Pacific Northwest with her children, dogs, cat, and assorted other strays, including a metric ton of books holding her house together.